 Where can I buy a Pasmo card?

 You can buy a Pasmo card at almost every private railway station, subway station, or bus depot in Tokyo.
-You can also buy at Narita Airport or Haneda Airport.
+You can also buy them at Narita Airport or Haneda Airport.
 Most short-term visitors to Japan can get by with a blank Pasmo card, but if you’re staying for longer consider regitsering your Pasmo card.

 Pasmo Purchase Instructions